 That means you save money at Disneyland.
-And saving money at Disneyland is always a good idea!
+And saving money on Disneyland tickets is always a good idea!

-The Rider Swap Pass (aka Stroller Pass) will be your best friend.
+The Rider Switch Pass (aka Stroller Pass or Rider Swap) will be your best friend.
 No seriously, it’s amazing.

 You can still go on adult rides at Disneyland with a baby.
 And siblings will love getting to go on their Disneyland rides for toddlers and older children twice with no wait time!